 5) Put together the rest of the smoker positioning the door so it is easily accessible.
 Line the water pan with heavy duty aluminum foil.
 This will make cleanup easier.
 Insert the water pan and fill it within 1/2" of the top with hot water.
 Try to use hot water since it will absorb less heat and help get the oven up to temp faster.
 Click here to read more about what goes in the water pan.

 Place the cooking grates in position.
 Soo disagrees, so you can experiment with my method and his: "Don't use any water in the pan.
 Jjust cover the water pan with foil top and bottom.
 I foil it twice so I can remove the second layer after the cook and refoil it.
 That way, I don't have to clean my pan.
 Dry heat allows the bark to form faster on the meat.
 Once the bark forms, you can introduce moisture.
 I just spray water with a regular spray bottle to encourage bark formation after the initial crusting has begun.
 To test for properly formed bark, use your finger nail and scrape the meat surface.
 If the crust has formed, it will not come off when you gently scrape it with your fingernail.
 If the crust comes off, the bark has not set, so don't spray until it sets.
 Let it cook longer and check back in 15 minutes.
 When the bark is set, we then wrap the meat in foil for about an hour, take it out and let it dry a bit.
 We've won many awards with this technique."

 6) Leave the top vent open all the way and resist the temptation to close it.
 Regulate the temperature with the bottom vents.
 The top vent is needed to create a draft, sucking in fresh air for combustion.
-Control temp with the bottom vents only.
+Control temp with the bottom vents only if you can.
 OK, if you must, you can close the top vent up to half, but no more.
 When the temp gets up to about 200°F, and it will get there quickly on a hot day, throttle back the lower vents to about 1/3 open and keep fiddling with them until you stabilize at about 225-250°F. Regulating temp may be a bit trickier on a new unit until it has built up a nice deposit of char on the inside.
 New units can run a bit hot.
 Once the temp has stabilized at 225 to 250°F, you can open the side door and drop another 2-4 ounce chunk of wood on top of the coals and you are ready to cook.
-For recipes that call for 325°F, like my Ultimate Turkey, use more lit coals, and leave the water pan dry or use sand in it.
+For recipes that call for 325°F, like my Ultimate Turkey, use more lit coals.
+If necessary, leave the water pan dry or use sand in it.
 The sand helps stabilize fluctuations.
 Click here to learn more about controlling temp with vents.

 7) Insert a meat thermometer probe into the center of large cuts (it is next to impossible to get an accurate reading on ribs so don't bother, there are other ways to tell when they are ready).
 Make sure the probe is not in contact with the bone.
 Add the meat.
 If you can fit it all on one grate, use the top grate and remove the lower grate so it doesn't get all gunky from drippings.
 If you need to use both grates, put the faster cooking food on top so it is easier to remove.
 Be aware that the top rack meats will drip on the lower meats, so I never put poultry or fish under pork or beef.
 If you are cooking both beef and pork, I put pork on top.
 If I want both meats to finish together, I often swap the top and bottom shelves.
 They will progress differently because the top grate is usually 10 to 20°F warmer than the grate above the water pan.
 A pan of beans on the lower shelf is always a good idea.

 Place an oven thermometer probe near the meat but not touching the grate.
 Keep it at least 1" away from the meat because there is a cold air bubble around the meat.
 Do not meter the temp at the dome.
 It is often 10 to 15°F hotter than the top grate.
 Thread the cables through a top vent hole.